Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 Examples include lazy-loaded images, infinite scrolling, and pages in Single-page applications (SPAs).

-- Refresh the page, and observe the difference.
-Javascript-generated content are not populated.
+• Refresh the page and observe the difference – JavaScript-generated content will not be populated

 Puppeteer

-Puppeteer is a javascript library that automates Chrome browsers via Chrome DevTools Protocol (CDP), enabling programmatic executions and user interaction simulations such as clicking or typing.
+Puppeteer is a JavaScript library that automates Chrome browsers via the Chrome DevTools Protocol (CDP), enabling programmatic executions and user interaction simulations such as clicking or typing.

 Incogniton is an anti-detect browser with built-in Puppeteer integration, providing anonymity for web scraping and other automation tasks.

-The Incogniton-puppeteer API helps us facilitate the creation of fully-isolated browser profiles with distinct browser fingerprints, combining advanced anonymity with automated, headless browsing.
+The Incogniton-puppeteer API facilitates the creation of fully-isolated browser profiles with distinct browser fingerprints, combining advanced anonymity with automated, headless browsing.

 Note that some features of Incogniton are available as paid options.

 If you already have an Incogniton account, create a profile and get the profile ID.
-Else, follow these steps for a quick start:
+Otherwise, follow these steps:

-- Visit the Incogniton download page.
-Select the version for your device (Windows or macOS) and download the Incogniton app.
+1. Visit the Incogniton download page.
+Select the version for your device (Windows or macOS) and download the app.

-- Install the app on your computer, following the prompts.
-As the app installs, navigate to the website, choose a plan and create an account.
+2. Install the app on your computer.
+While it's installing, navigate to the website, choose a plan, and create an account.

 Keep the Incogniton App open and ensure the profile status shows "Ready" and not "Launching" or "Syncing" before you run your script.